hmnthabit/chat_application/README.md

-# Chat Application

-A multi-client chat application written in python
+# Chat Application: A multi-client chat application written in python

 ## Features